 He was a Coaching Sceptic.
 Then he secured a CRO Role.

-That’s where Nathan was.
+That's where Nathan was when he started.

 The Before